At a glance

 How you talk about personal safety is important.
-Telling your child that strangers are dangerous can confuse her.
-Most adults your child interacts with, including the professionals who work with her, are strangers at first.
+Telling kids that strangers are dangerous can be confusing.
+Most of the adults kids interact with, including the professionals who work with them, are strangers at first.

-If you were to discourage your child from trusting anyone she doesn’t know, she likely wouldn’t be able to form relationships with the people offering the services she needs.
+If you were to discourage kids from trusting anyone they don’t know, they likely wouldn’t be able to form relationships with the people offering the services they need.
 That’s why it’s better to use the term “stranger safety” and talk about people who are “safe” and “unsafe,” whether or not your child knows them.

-Teaching your child the concept of stranger safety and giving her strategies for handling situations with strangers can help make her less vulnerable.
+Teaching your child the concept of stranger safety and giving your child strategies for handling situations with strangers can help make your child less vulnerable.
 Here are some other things you can do:

-Supplement what the school teaches.
+- Supplement what the school teaches.
 What safety programs are your child’s teachers offering at school?
 Read through the curriculum yourself.
 Try to emphasize those lessons at home.
-See if your child is confused by anything, and fill in any gaps you think her teacher has left out.
+See if your child is confused by anything, and fill in any gaps you think the teacher has left out.

-Know the adults in your child’s world.
-Have a face-to-face introduction with any specialists she meets with during the school day.
-Before their first appointment together, meet any therapists or doctors your child sees by herself.
+- Know the adults in your child’s world.
+Have a face-to-face introduction with any specialists your child meets with during the school day.
+Before their first appointment together, meet any therapists or doctors your child sees by themself.
 Meet and talk frequently with sports coaches and people who run activities your child is involved in.

-Listen up.
-If your child takes the initiative to tell you about something that made her uncomfortable, give her the benefit of the doubt.
-Make her feel heard, validate her feelings and then look into what happened.
-This shows your child how serious you are about her safety.
+- Listen up.
+If your child takes the initiative to tell you about something that made them uncomfortable, give your child the benefit of the doubt.
+Make your child feel heard, validate their feelings, and then look into what happened.
+This shows your child how serious you are about their safety.